mycelial/mycelial/docs/Mycelite.md

 [Mycelite](https://github.com/mycelial/mycelite) is an open-source SQLite extension that allows you to replicate a SQLite database from a source to a destination.
-Mycelite used in conjunction with Mycelial allows you to fully replicate a SQLite database from a read/write source to a read-only destination.
+Used in conjunction with Mycelial, Mycelite allows you to fully replicate a SQLite database from a read/write source to a read-only destination.

 ## Mycelite extension setup